-Join for our Bininj (Aboriginal) rangers for a 1.7 km walk to a small rock art site on the northern side of Burrungkuy (Nourlangie).
+Join a Bininj (Aboriginal) ranger for a 3.4 km return walk to a small rock art site on the northern side of Burrungkuy (Nourlangie).

 What to bring:

 A journey of 1000 miles begins with a single click.

 Enter your email to get free trip planning advice from Kakadu rangers.